Jacob-CL/CTFNotes/Methods/XXS-CSRF.md

 ### When is our input getting proces?
 `<script>alert(1)</script>` is triggered on page load.
 However if our payload laods dynamically, such as `<img src=xoneerror-alert(1)>`, this may be advantageous since onerror is triggered dynamically.
 Which means:
-- **Harder for security scanners to detect since the malicious code isn't present during initial page analysis**
+- Harder for security scanners to detect since the malicious code isn't present during initial page analysis :point_left:
-- **Can bypass some client-side filters that only check content on page load**
+- Can bypass some client-side filters that only check content on page load :point_left:
 - Often involves content that gets injected into the DOM after the page has already loaded